 Driving

-In the United Kingdom, persons arriving from non European Union countries with the exception of a few countries have to go through the full process needed to acquire a driving licence.
+In the United Kingdom, persons arriving from non-European Union countries with the exception of a few countries have to go through the full process needed to acquire a driving licence.

-a full driving licence is a great tool to possess in the UK as a lot of jobs
+Owning a full driving licence is a great tool to possess in the UK as a lot of jobs are tied to having one.

-prove even more frustrating.Hence the decision on the right time to acquire a driving licence would depend on each migrant’s circumstance.
+Hence the decision on the right time to acquire a driving licence would depend on each migrant’s circumstance.